sp5tof/Antenna_analyzer/README.md

 Updates:

-Harrie PE1JXI has provided improved PCB version of HF part (HF_PART_HARRIE) and also SMD version (
+Harrie PE1JXI has provided improved PCB version of HF part (HF_PART_HARRIE) and also SMD version (HF_part_SMD_version)
+Thanks !

+More informations can be found at http://sp5tof.qrz.pl